-Gardens at Hughenden
+Gardens of Hughenden

 Journey into the Walled Garden, lovingly recreated by volunteers as an educational space for growing produce.
 Our child friendly Walled Garden has watering cans, wheelbarrows and digging areas so you become a little gardener too.

 March to October free seeds are available to ‘grow your own’ at home.